 SharePoint Branding Dilemma

 IT specialists are divided on the issue of SharePoint branding.
 Some of them see no problem in it if done correctly.
-By correctly, they mean that qualified SharePoint developers do branding to the extent that will help to meet a company’s needs.
+By correctly, they mean that qualified SharePoint developers do branding to the extent that will help to meet a company’s needs and in line with SharePoint branding best practices.
 Others, even Microsoft MVPs for SharePoint, recommend keeping the platform simple and refraining from branding in order to avoid possible performance issues.

 We don’t take sides and provide an overview of pros and cons based on our experience in SharePoint customization.

 - Unique design.
 SharePoint branding helps to differentiate a company from others.
 Also, SharePoint customization supports the consistency of the company’s image as it allows eliminating any reference to the platform itself on an intranet or a portal, which has become a popular requirement among users of SharePoint solutions.

 - Promotion of corporate culture.
 An effectively branded SharePoint intranet improves employee morale, promotes corporate values and goals across the company.
 If a company’s intranet is aligned with a company’s brand, this contributes to creating the sense of community.
 It’s especially relevant for international companies where employees working at distant locations may feel isolated.

 - Better user adoption.
 SharePoint branding may lead to functional improvements in UI and UX that make an intranet or a portal more intuitive, for example, by simplifying a navigation tab.

 - High ROI.
 Branding makes a SharePoint solution attractive to users and encourages its extensive use.
 And this, in turn, helps to improve employee performance and the overall business efficiency, and the solution’s ROI increases.